 We conduct research on cultural properties originating in Asia, with a focus on Japan.
 Research outcomes are reflected in the museum's collection, and in our collection and exhibition activities.
-Research is partially supported by Grants-in-Aid for Scientific Research and other grants for cultural seator is partially supported by Grants-III-Ald for Scientific Research and other grants for cultural activities.
+Research is partially supported by Grants-in-Aid for Scientific Research and other grants for cultural activities.
 Research conducted in fiscal year 2022 includes the following: